 Program Requirements and Policies

-- Students must complete the requirements for their undergraduate Classical Studies major (Greek and Latin, Classical Studies, Latin, or Greek) and the standard requirements for the MA in Classics.
+- Students must complete the requirements for their undergraduate Classical Studies major (Greek and Latin, Ancient World Studies, Latin, or Greek and the standard requirements for the MA in Classics.

 - Only two courses may count towards both the undergraduate and MA degrees.
-(Only Tufts 100 level Classical Studies courses may count towards the MA degree, except LAT and GK 120).
+(Only 100-level courses in CLS, LAT, and GRK may count towards the MA degree, and LAT 120 and GRK 120 cannot count.)

 - The coursework for the Classical Studies MA consists of ten (10) upper-level Classical Studies courses (courses numbered 100 or above) and culminates in a capstone project, satisfied either by a thesis or two Qualifying Papers, both defended orally.